 La Mesa’s history can be traced through its varied and well-preserved architectural record.
 Surviving examples represent the early settlement of La Mesa in the late 1800s, evidenced by growth in the local citrus industry and the layout of some of the City’s first suburban subdivisions in the early 1900s.
 Some notable examples from this early era include La Mesa’s oldest standing residence, the Albert W. Gray House at 8045 Culowee Street (1891) and the site of the oldest commercial building the restored La Mesa Depot at 4695 Nebo Drive (1894) and the Collier Park Spring House (1907)—all City Historical Landmarks.

-The Society plays an active role in historic preservation in the City, placing several members on the Historic Preservation Commission and assisting property owners with research on their houses for nomination and possible listing on the City Historical Landmark Register.
+The Center plays an active role in historic preservation in the City, placing several members on the Historic Preservation Commission and assisting property owners with research on their houses for nomination and possible listing on the City Historical Landmark Register.
 Visit the archives to learn more on your property.

 Click here for all listed City Landmarks: www.cityoflamesa.com/index.aspx?nid=765